abhishekjawali/java-mysql-ssl/README.md

     ```
     git clone https://github.com/abhishekjawali/java-mysql-ssl.git
     ```
-2. [Optional] If new keystore is generated, then add the file to classpath
+2. [Optional] If new keystore is generated, then add the file to classpath.
+For this example, this step can be skipped.
-3. Update the DB credentials in DemoApplication.java
+3. Update the DB credentials in DemoApplication.java (src/main/java/com/example/demo/DemoApplication.java)
+    a.
+Replace DB-USER-NAME with the database user name
+    b.
+Replace DB-PASSWORD with the database password
+    c.
+Replace DB_URL with the database URL.
-4. Build the application
+5. Build the application
     ```
     .\mvnw.cmd clean install
     ```
 5. Run the application.
+    ```
+    java -jar target\demo-0.0.1-SNAPSHOT.jar
+    ```